lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 # Overview of Adaptive Anomaly Detection with Autoencoders

-Prepared by Haakan Persson and Raazesh Sainudiin for Combinet AB
+Prepared by Hakan Persson and Raazesh Sainudiin for Combinet AB

 Normally, anomaly detection is treated as an **unsupervised learning problem**, where the machine tries to build a model of the training data.
 Since an anomaly by definition is a data point that in some way is uncommon, it will not fit the machine's model, and the model can flag it as an anomaly.